isaacschroeder/Discotron/README.md

 # Discotron
 A disc golf score tracking application for android devices by Isaac Schroeder.

+Project started:        4/18/21
+Migrated to github:     8/31/21
-This is my first major project, and I have migrated to github mid-creation.

-Uses vanilla android with a 3rd party library called Objectbox for persisting data (document based db).
+This is my first major project, it uses vanilla android with a 3rd party library called Objectbox for persisting data (document based db).